aaronfonseca/kokoro-tts-gpu-native/README.md

    setup.bat
    ```

-   The server will be available at `http://localhost:8000`.
+   After running the setup script, the server will be running at `http://localhost:8000`.
+You can verify this by visiting `http://localhost:8000/` or using the health-check curl command listed in the **Testing** section.
 If you encounter issues, ensure Python 3.8+ is installed and try running `pip install -r requirements.txt` manually after activating the virtual environment.
-For Japanese or Mandarin Chinese support, install the additional dependencies listed in **Prerequisites**.
+For Japanese or Mandarin Chinese support, install the additional dependencies listed in the **Usage**.

 ## Starting the Server (After Initial Setup)

-After the initial setup, start the server using the activation scripts:
+After the initial setup, use the activation scripts to start the server each time.
+These scripts activate the virtual environment and launch the FastAPI server at `http://localhost:8000`.

 ### Unix/Linux/macOS:
 ```bash